ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Self-hosting-snowplow-js.md

 <!-- Snowplow stops plowing -->
 ```

-The reference to `'://d1fc8wv8zag5ca.cloudfront.net/0.13.1/sp.js'` loads `sp.js`, the Snowplow JavaScript tracker.
+The reference to `'://d1fc8wv8zag5ca.cloudfront.net/0.13.1/sp.js'` loads `sp.js`, the Snowplow JavaScript Tracker.
 The version loaded is the version [hosted by the Snowplow team from our own Cloudfront subdomain](hosted-assets) (and provided free to the community).

 To use the version hosted yourself, update the `sp.src` line to point to your own self-hosted `sp.js`: